We’ve created this website specifically for UK based, qualified financial advisers only.

 This is a broad list of scenarios; we’ll now focus on one example where a fixed term, guaranteed income could support your clients.

 Nowadays it can be difficult to spot where work ends and retirement begins.
 There is no set retirement date anymore, it’s often a gradual journey.
-There are now almost 1.3m people over 65 working in the UK1.
-That’s doubled from when these figures were first collected in 19922.
+There are now approximately 1.46m people over 65 working in the UK – a new record high since these figures were first collected in 19921.

 Some people may be reducing to part-time hours to enjoy more leisure time, others moving to less demanding roles or leaving paid employment to start up a new business venture or volunteer.
 All of these steps often mean a reduction in salary, when your clients may still need the same level of income.